tenstorrent/SweRV-ISS/README.md

 2. The RISCV tool-chain which contains a cross-compiler to compile C/C++ code to RISCV binary.
-This can be installed on most Linux distributions using your distros pacakge manager (apt, dnf, pacman etc.).
+This can be installed on most Linux distributions using your distros package manager (apt, dnf, pacman etc.).
 Otherwise it can be built from the upstream source code.

    Ubuntu